 Radiation Therapy: The Basics

-Radiation therapy is the use of high doses of radiation to damage the DNA of cells.
-This kills the cancer cells or stops them from reproducing and can also damage healthy cells.
+Radiation therapy is the use of high doses of radiation to harm the DNA of cells.
+This kills the cancer cells or stops them from reproducing.
+Radiation can also hurt healthy cells.
 Radiation therapy is used to treat many types of cancer.
 Radiation can be used alone or with other treatments like surgery or chemotherapy.
 Radiation can be used:

 How is radiation given?